rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint2/us_247/US247-readme.md

 ![a class diagram](images/sequence-diagram-US247.svg "A Class Diagram")

 ### 4.3.
 Applied Patterns
+- Information Expert
+- Controller
+- Low Coupling
+- High Cohesion
+- Polymorphism
+- Pure Fabrication
-- Domain-Driven Design
+- Indirection
-- Factory
+- Protected Variations

 ### 4.4.
 Acceptance Tests

 Include here the main tests used to validate the functionality.
 Focus on how they relate to the acceptance criteria.
 May be automated or manual tests.